Our current Financial Report for 2021-2022 is available in a virtual format or at the Parish Office.

 Just as your home has bills such as utilities, home repair, lawn care, insurance, and groceries, the parish has expenses.
 Our main expense is the parish staff and two priests to support our parish ministries.
 We also have facility expenses such as utilities, insurance, rent, cleaning, and landscaping.

 What do we owe?

 A home, besides bills, has a mortgage.
 You pay a monthly mortgage consisting of the principal and interest on your home loan.
-The parish now has one mortgage.
-The balance on the parish mortgage for the Parish Life Center and site development is $2,407,671.
-We need $354,000 a year to pay down the mortgage.
+The parish now has two mortgages.
+The balance on the parish mortgage for the Parish Life Center and site development is $1,804,467 and for the Administration & Ministry Buildings is $2,047,638.

 What is the interest rate on our loan?

 The Diocese gave us our mortgage loan and set the interest rate at 5.35% based on its cost of capital.
 Most Precious Blood is part of the Diocese and as such we are bound by Diocesan Policy.

 How much of the contributions for debt reduction stays with the parish?

 All of it.
 Our current collection for the parish debt is applied 100% to the parish debt.We make our mortgage payments, and with any additional monies raised our parish has the goal of lowering the principal on the loan.